 - Name of sender

-Some organizations also include memo number, response date, or route to.
+Some organizations also include memo numbers, response dates, or routes.
 Memo heads are usually available in 8.5 by 11 inch or 0.5 by 8.5 inch

 When pre-printed memo forms are not available, many organizations use their standard letterhead and type the words To, From, Subject, and Date: to create and use as a memo.